hubtype/botonic/packages/botonic-dx/README.md

 ## npm
 This package must be published with npm 7.
-With v6, there's no way to install hidden files (required for sample-config files)
+With v6, there's no way to install hidden files (required for sample-config files) However, looks like "engines" restriction does not work.
+Also, npm 7 still has issues with our monorepo (hangs and spurious errors).

+### How to deploy with npm7
+So, so far it's recommended to:
+* Leave npm 6 globally installed
+* Install npm 7 locally in an empty project (`cd <project_with_npm7> && npm init && npm i npm`)
+* `cd botonic/packages/botonic-dx && <project_with_npm7>/node_modules/.bin/npm publish`

+# Future work
+.js files not yet processed with eslint because some rules require the typescript parser, which runs only on .ts files.
+It will be fixed by applying these rules only to .ts files.